 - Yellows: Yellow may vary in color from fox-red to light cream with variations in the shading of the coat on ears, the under parts of the dog or beneath the tail.
 A small white spot on chest is permissible.
 Eye coloring and expression should be the same as that of the blacks, with black or dark brown eye rims.
 The nose should also be black or dark brown, although ‘fading’ to pink in winter weather is not serious.

 - Chocolates: Shades ranging from light sedge to chocolate.
-A small white spot on chest is permissible.
+A small white spot on the chest is permissible.
 Eyes to be light brown to clear yellow.
-Nose and eye rim pigmentation dark brown or liver colored.
-‘Fading’ to pink in winter weather not serious.
+Nose and eye rim pigmentation dark brown or liver-colored.
+‘Fading’ to pink in winter weather is not serious.

 The Labrador Retriever Club of Canada position on Silver: “Silvers are not a breed standard recognized color for the Labrador Retriever.”

-FCI Breed Standard: Wholly black, yellow or liver/chocolate.
+FCI Breed Standard: Wholly black, yellow, or liver/chocolate.
 Yellows range from light cream to red fox.
-Small white spot on chest permissible.
+Small white spot on chest is permissible.

-Australian Breed Standard: Wholly black, yellow or liver/chocolate.
+Australian Breed Standard: Wholly black, yellow, or liver/chocolate.
 Yellows range from light cream to red fox.
-Small white spot on chest permissible.
+Small white spot on chest is permissible.